Shmuelmb/photo-editor/README.md

 Stack:
-Vue with JavaScript
-Prue CSS (Hate Tailwind !!)
+Vue with JavaScript and Prue CSS (Hate Tailwind !!)

 Steps for contributing: